 Launched in February 2017, the Impact Lab was created as a professional development opportunity for mid-career sustainability professionals working to address global agriculture and food system challenges.

-Hosted by the Sustainable Food Lab with support from the Academy for Systems Change, the Impact Lab provides a confidential space for peer-to-peer sharing, capacity building, expert coaching, and exploration of potential partnerships.
+The Impact Lab is facilitated by the Sustainable Food Lab and provides a confidential space for peer-to-peer sharing, capacity building, expert coaching, and exploration of potential partnerships.
 Fellows are provided with opportunities to engage in workshops, multi-day learning journeys, monthly peer group calls, and one-on-one mentoring.

-Today the Impact Lab includes over twenty Fellows from organizations like PepsiCo, Handsome Brook Farms, Unilever, Starbucks, Target, AB InBev, Stonyfield, General Mills, Environmental Initiative, Visa, Mars, Frontier Coop, Farmer’s Fridge, Costco, Rich Products Corporation, Keurig Dr. Pepper and Cargill.
+Today the Impact Lab includes over twenty Fellows from organizations like PepsiCo, Handsome Brook Farms, Unilever, Niman Ranch, Starbucks, Target, AB InBev, Stonyfield Organic, General Mills, Environmental Initiative, Impossible Foods, MARS, Oatly, Farmer’s Fridge, Costco, Rich Products Corporation, Keurig Dr. Pepper, Inc. and Cargill.